Canvas

 This

-course will focus on the war literature of the twentieth and twenty-first
+course will focus on the war literature of the twentieth- and, if we have time,

-authors most often treated war solemnly.
-In literature, war brought glory.
-Here
+twentieth century, authors most often treated war solemnly.
+In literature, war

 From